Danshell Jobs and Careers for Professionals

-Our group of clinicians are led by Dr Jane McCarthy, Medical Director.
-Jane is a Consultant Learning Disability Psychiatrist who has wide experience in community and hospital services for people with learning disabilities.
-Jane acts as responsible officer for medical revalidation.
+Our group of clinicians are led by Dr Dale Lawrence, Medical Director.
+Dale is a Consultant Learning Disability Psychiatrist who has wide experience in community and hospital services for people with learning disabilities.

 We actively encourage clinicians to take part in the wider aspects of clinical practice and we seek to employ clinicians who will further add to our strong research background or who may work for professional or regulatory bodies such as the Royal College of Psychiatrists.
 We would encourage established trainers of all professional groups to join us and to continue to expand the range of training placements that we currently provide.

 Within each of our services there is a business support administrator who reports to the Manager of the service.
 Your role is vital to ensuring we have skilled and dedicated support to ensure the smooth running of things such as finance, record keeping and reception.